derhoppe/ignite-learning-paths-training-mod/mod41/01-preparation.md

 - Repo URL leave the default value, which should be `https://github.com/microsoft/TailwindTraders-Website`

-- Branch: Leave the default value which shuld be `master`.
+- Branch: Leave the default value which shuld be `main`.

 Then check the terms and conditions checkbox and click on `Purchase`.